-IE417: Nonlinear Optimization
+ISE 417: Nonlinear Optimization, Spring 2015

+Course Information:

+Lectures: Tuesdays and Thursdays, 5:45pm-7:00pm, Mohler 375 Office Hours: Tuesdays and Thursdays, 3:00pm-4:00pm, Mohler 475

+Instructor Information:
-Instructor: Frank E. Curtis

-Office: Mohler 475
+Name: Frank E. Curtis Office: Mohler 475

-Phone: 610.758.4879 (Office), 646.789.5490 (Google Voice)
+Phone: +1 (610) 758-4879 (Office)

++1 (646) 789-5490 (Mobile)

 E-mail: frank.e.curtis@gmail.com

+frank.e.curtis@lehigh.edu

-IM: frank.e.curtis (Google Talk)
+IM: frank.e.curtis (Google)

+frank.e.curtis (Skype)

 Web: http://coral.ie.lehigh.edu/~frankecurtis

-Description: Our primary goal as engineers is to optimize, whether it be designs, systems, processes, or decisions.
-This, along with the fact that practically everything around us is inherently nonlinear, brings us to the need to solve nonlinear optimization problems.
-The purpose of this course is to introduce the basic theoretical principles behind nonlinear optimization and the numerical methods that are available to solve these types of problems.
-We begin with Newton's method, the central component in nearly all nonlinear optimization algorithms.
-We then develop an understanding of optimality conditions and duality in the presence of nonlinear functions, and finally discuss modern numerical methods for nonlinear optimization.
+Description: One of our fundamental goals as engineers is to optimize, whether it be designs, systems, processes, or decisions.
+This, along with the fact that so many phenomena behave in a nonlinear manner, brings us to the desire to solve nonlinear optimization problems.
+The purpose of this course is to introduce the basic theoretical principles underlying nonlinear optimization problems and the numerical methods that are available to solve them.
+We begin with fundamental (sub)gradient methods and Newton's method for unconstrained optimization, which represent the core of numerous nonlinear optimization algorithms.
+We then develop an understanding of optimality conditions and duality in the presence of nonlinear functions, and discuss modern numerical methods for nonlinear optimization.